 The current goal of all treatment is to help slow progression of Alport syndrome so that patients keep their “native” kidneys as long as possible.

 Blood-pressure lowering medicines are often prescribed for this reason, even if patients don’t have high blood pressure.
 ACE and ARB medications; Lisinopril, Ramipril and Losartan – are proven to slow the spill of protein into the urine, slowing the scarring of the kidneys.
 Current research is in process to more fully understand the disease, identify more treatment options and a potential cure.
-Several human clinical trials in process as well.
+Several human clinical trials are in progress as well.

 There are three different genetic types of Alport syndrome.